http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Madalina Calbureanu, Raluca Malciu, Mihai Lungu and Dan Calbureanu
+Authors: Madalina Calbureanu, Raluca Malciu, Mihai Lungu, Dan Calbureanu

 Abstract: The paper presents the determination by experiment of the vibration of a long elastic cinematic element with a mobile rectilinear pair, lubricated by two kinds of oil with low and high values for lubrication properties and cinematic viscosity.
 The lubricant pressures’ field is analyzed by using the finite element method (COSMOSM program), starting with the datum obtained by experiment in the analysis of the elastic cinematic element vibration.
 The vibration acceleration for the elastic element was measured and the spectrum analysis was attached for each case separately.
 The efficacy acceleration and the power spectral density for different kinds of oil were comparatively presented.
 More actions are proposed for the high accuracy mechanism in order to obtain less vibration on the elastic cinematic elements.